Parakeet

-Parakeets are small to medium-sized parrots characterized by their social disposition, gentle personality, and long feathers in their tail.
-Their name comes from the French word perroquet which means parrot.
-There are more than 120 species and subspecies of birds that can be termed as parakeets, with the budgerigar, also known as the English parakeet, being the most numerous.
-The Alexandrine parakeet is the largest parrot to be referred to as a parakeet, and because of its size, it is also interchangeably called Alexandrine parrot.
+There are more than 120 species and subspecies of birds that can be termed parakeets, with the budgerigar, also known as the English parakeet, being the most common.
+The Alexandrine parakeet is the largest parrot to be referred to as a parakeet, and because of its size, it is sometimes referred to as the Alexandrine parrot.

 In aviculture, rosellas and conures are all considered parakeets, although some species may have shorter tail feathers than needed to qualify as a parakeet.